Fortifying Customer Privacy: Data Security Best Practices for Direct Mail

 Data privacy is a looming concern for consumers and thus securing sensitive data should be paramount for direct mail marketers.
 Data breaches can have severe repercussions, such as financial loss, identity theft, reputational damage, and legal consequences.
 All of which can be prevented by implementing strict security measures.

 As a leader in direct mail marketing, we adhere to industry best practices and prioritize robust data security measures that enable us to offer personalized direct mail campaigns while respecting privacy and maintaining trust.
-Nahan maintains compliance certifications like PCI DSS Level 2, AICPA SSAE18 SOC2 Type 2 + HITRUST CSF, HIPAA, and GDPR compliance.
-We also engage third-party auditors to conduct security audits, penetration tests, and risk assessments, validating our security measures and identifying areas for improvement.
+Nahan maintains compliance certifications like PCI DSS Level 2, AICPA SSAE18 SOC2 Type 2 + HITRUST CSF compliance certifications.
+We also engage third-party auditors to conduct security audits, penetration tests, and risk assessments to validate our security measures and identify areas for improvement.

 It’s important that marketers understand the risks, impacts, and regulatory requirements associated with direct mail campaigns, and how Nahan employs key security measures in response.
 Let’s dive in!